Will-o'-the-wisp: Britain

+Ireland

+In the late 1930s, schoolchildren across Ireland were tasked with the interviewing of older neighbours and relatives with regards to collecting local history and folklore as part of the Irish Folklore Commission's Schools' Collection.
+Numerous sightings of the phenomenon were recorded as part of the project.
+One such child, James Curran, relayed information taken from his father about a sighting in Harristown, County Kildare:

+My father told me that when he was about fourteen years of age, he was crossing the limekiln of Harristown and he saw a little red ball of fire rolling along in front of him.
+He ran after it, but he could not catch it as when he would run it would roll quicker, and quicker, and when he would stop, it would stop.

+He followed it, all through Clarke's bottoms, across Major Mc Gees land and on to the railway and then it disappeared.
+He did not know what it was, but his father told him it was Will o' the Wisp.

 Oceania

 The Australian equivalent, known as the Min Min light is reportedly seen in parts of the outback after dark.
 The majority of sightings are reported to have occurred in the Channel Country region.

 Stories about the lights can be found in aboriginal myth pre-dating western settlement of the region and have since become part of wider Australian folklore.
 Indigenous Australians hold that the number of sightings has increased alongside the increasing ingression of Europeans into the region.
 According to folklore, the lights sometimes followed or approached people and have disappeared when fired upon, only to reappear later on.

-Natural explanations
+Scientific explanations

-Science proposes that will-o'-the-wisp phenomena (ignis fatuus) are caused by the oxidation of phosphine (PH3), diphosphane (P2H4), and methane (CH4).
+Scientists propose that will-o'-the-wisp phenomena (ignis fatuus) are caused by the oxidation of phosphine (PH3), diphosphane (P2H4), and methane (CH4).
 These compounds, produced by organic decay, can cause photon emissions.
 Since phosphine and diphosphane mixtures spontaneously ignite on contact with the oxygen in air, only small quantities of it would be needed to ignite the much more abundant methane to create ephemeral fires.
 Furthermore, phosphine produces phosphorus pentoxide as a by-product, which forms phosphoric acid upon contact with water vapor, which can explain "viscous moisture" sometimes described as accompanying ignis fatuus.